WbSun723/tbmalt/docs/source/developer_guide.rst

 -----
 - Classes should have a __repr__ method to allow quick and easy inspection of an object.
 - Version nomenclature X.Y.Z version, revision, patch.
-- Each directory should contain a ":code:`readme.md`" file which outlines what the directory contains.
 - Serialisation of models, models must be serialisable so that they can be stored and used at a later date.
 - PEP 484 may be used when the number of arguments is small (n $<$ 4) and the types are singular.
 - Indentation should use spaces (specifically 4) rather than tabs.
-- All printing should be handled via the logging function, and should be formated neatly using f-stings which use a global precision variable (should use format '6.2E' when printing to terminal.).
+- All printing should be handled via the logging function, and should be formatted neatly using f-stings which use a global precision variable (should use format '6.2E' when printing to terminal.).
 - Should use pylint with the custom pylintrc config file to grade code quality.
-- Modules must us relative imports.
 - __init__.py files must be declared for all module directories.
 - Code that uses depreciated functions or function signatures must be update prior to a pull request.
-- Mention that docstrings and comments for test functions is more relaxed.
+- Printing should be optional, off by default and be handled via the logging module.

 Todo
 ----